-- There should be no impact to seagrass, and mitigation for seagrass destruction should not be allowed (as a means of justifying impacts) - Areas with adequate depth and good flushing which require no new dredging are preferable - Locations near inlets and popular destination are preferable - Piling construction is preferred over dredge and fill techniques - Marinas should not be sited in essential manatee habitats; and - Marinas should not be situated in areas with high manatee mortality occurrence
+- Proximity to inlets and/or the ICW - Existing water depths adequate for clearance beneath vessels - Presence of seagrass beds - Proximity to popular boating destinations - Amount of manatee use, and - Distances of boat/manatee use pattern overlap - Expansion of existing facilities may be preferred over new facilities if environmentally sound - There should be no impact to seagrass, and mitigation for seagrass destruction should not be allowed (as a means of justifying impacts) - Areas with adequate depth and good flushing which require no new dredging are preferable - Locations near inlets and popular destination are preferable - Piling construction is preferred over dredge and fill techniques - Marinas should not be sited in essential manatee habitats; and - Marinas should not be situated in areas with high manatee mortality occurrence" These FWC recommendations are not requirements for obtaining permits, but rather serve as direction for identifying most and least preferable areas to accommodate new or expanded marine facilities.

-These factors and approaches were considered in the development of guidelines identifying recommended sites for new or expanded marine facilities, and recommended sites for limited expansion or selected types of facilities.
+These factors and approaches were considered in the development of guidelines in the Miami-Dade MPP identifying recommended sites for new or expanded marine facilities, and recommended sites for limited expansion or selected types of facilities.
 These guidelines address both commercial and residential facilities, other than single-family docks associated with detached single-family residences (for more information on single family docks, please see Revised Draft Page 17).

 When reviewing proposals for new or expanded marine facilities, the draft of vessels and water depth must be considered for adequate clearance over manatees.
 In waterbodies which may be too narrow for the animals to avoid vessels by moving aside, water depth must be at least 3 feet deeper than the average draft of vessels using the facility.
-A boat slip_along a marginal dock or bulkhead is generally considered to be 20 feet wide by 40 feet long, in this Plan.
+A boat slip along a marginal dock or bulkhead is generally considered to be 20 feet wide by 40 feet long, in this Plan.
 The docking of motorized vessels (other than sailboats) along bulkheads in excess of the number of approved slips shall be restricted through a covenant associated with the Class I permit or through the DERM marine facility operating permit.
 All Class I permits for project sites accessible to manatees should contain pertinent special conditions from Appendix F.